dragisak/akka-proto/README.md

-# Example of Akka and Protocl Buffers
+# Example of Akka and Protocol Buffers